the manual by FSCC Brand Guidelines

 Do

-• Keep "the manual" lowercase always
+• Keep the manual lowercase

-• Use pennant markers for content classification
+• Use pennant markers for classification

 Don't